 Leadership is about who you are, that affects what you do.
 It is where you have the potential to handle people regardless of their status, capability, educational background, and skills.
 However, sometimes, some tasks are too exhausting and stressful.
 That is especially when the people surrounding you do not intend to listen and follow guidelines.
 At some point, this particular scenario often makes you lose your confidence.
 You become unsure of your ability to manage things when they are in defensive situations.
-But do not worry.
+But do not let killer anxiety takes place.
 There are better ways to counter that.

 Larina Kase, Psy.D. believes that “Great leaders understand how to balance emotion with reason and make decisions that positively impact themselves, their employees, their customers and stakeholders, and their organizations.”

 Have The Best Self-Esteem

 The most excellent definition of self-esteem is the ability to like yourself, no matter what.
 It is where you value the things you do and trust in your potential.
 When you admire and respect yourself, you are more likely to behave and perform better.
 That is mainly in handling yourself in very unpleasant situations.
 When you live your life along with your most profound principles, you are more likely to become great at handling not only yourself but others as well.

 According to Stephanie Campbell, LMHC, “People often let one negative event impact how they feel about themselves overall.
 If you find that you easily fall into a destructive thinking pattern, it is important to develop skills that will help to bring you out of that dark place.”